 The dentist makes sure the new crown fits properly and may make minor adjustments to its shape

-We invite you to experience pain-free dentistry in our conveniently located Farmington office.
+We invite you to experience pain-free dentistry conveniently located in Farmington.

 You’re welcome to set up an appointment by calling us at 801-451-7812.